sowmya-yalamarthi/Proposal_Dev/Proposal.md

 - As a user, i want register and then login to the application to view different types of books available.

    ### Acceptance criteria checklist:
-   - User must be authorized in order to login to the Application
+   - User must be authorized in order to login to the Application.
+   - User should register first with all the details and then login to the application.
 ## User Stories:
 - As a user, i want to be able to make an appointment to sell my book to the library.

    ### Acceptance criteria checklist:
    - Users are able to book an appointment only when they select any book to rent hand-out or sell .

 ## User Stories:
 - As a user, i want to view different types of books that are available for different courses.